Skip to Content

 Post-Shave Rinse and Moisturizing

-Rinse with cold water to close those pores and soothe any irritated skin.
+1. Cold water rinse – Splash cold water to close pores and calm irritated skin

 Cleaning and Storing Shaving Tools